Tebmer/Awesome-Knowledge-Distillation-of-LLMs/README.md

 *A collection of papers related to knowledge distillation of large language models (LLMs).
 If you want to use LLMs for benefitting your own smaller models training, just take a look at this collection.*

+> ❗️Legal Consideration: It's crucial to note the legal implications of utilizing LLM outputs, such as those from ChatGPT ([Restrictions](https://openai.com/policies/business-terms)), Llama ([License](https://llama.meta.com/llama-downloads/)), etc. We strongly advise users to adhere to the terms of use specified by the model providers, such as the restrictions on developing competitive products, and so on.
+This underscores the importance of understanding and complying with legal guidelines when employing KD techniques with LLMs.

 ## 💡 News
 - **2024-2-20**: 📃 We released a survey paper "**[A Survey on Knowledge Distillation of Large Language Models](https://arxiv.org/abs/2402.13116)**".
 Welcome to read and cite it.
 We are looking forward to your feedback and suggestions.